ajaxian79/algorithms/notes/intervals-merge.md

 - BFS layers carry implicit shortest-path distance in unweighted graphs.

 - Maintain `[l, r]` and a counter; on counter-met-condition record the answer and shrink.

+- Trie nodes are heavy; for fixed alphabets, an array beats a hash table.